Saturday Night Live parodies of Joe Biden

 The sketch comedy television series Saturday Night Live (SNL) has parodied President Joe Biden since 1991, covering his time as a United States Senator, his time as Vice President under President Barack Obama, during his campaign to defeat president Donald Trump for the presidency, and as the president of the United States.

-To date, Biden has been portrayed by seven performers: Kevin Nealon, Jason Sudeikis, Woody Harrelson, John Mulaney, Jim Carrey, Alex Moffat and James Austin Johnson.
+To date, Biden has been portrayed by nine performers: Kevin Nealon, Jason Sudeikis, Woody Harrelson, John Mulaney, Jim Carrey, Alex Moffat, James Austin Johnson, Mikey Day, and Dana Carvey.

 Kevin Nealon (1991)

 Weekend Update anchor Kevin Nealon was the first to portray Joe Biden on Saturday Night Live.
 He did so during the show's seventeenth season on October 12, 1991, during the episode's cold open.
 The sketch centered around Clarence Thomas, who was in the process of becoming a member of the Supreme Court while tackling sexual harassment allegations from Anita Hill.
 It featured Tim Meadows as Thomas, Ellen Cleghorne as Hill, Dana Carvey as Strom Thurmond, Chris Farley as Howell Heflin, Phil Hartman as Edward Kennedy, and Nealon as Biden.
 The segment followed the Senate Judiciary Committee as they mocked Thomas for failing to date Hill, and as they traded dating advice with each other.